For US Healthcare Professionals

 1. Krahn LE, Zee PE, Thorpy MJ.
 Current understanding of narcolepsy 1 and its comorbidities: what clinicians need to know.
 Adv Ther.
 2022;39(1):221-243. doi:10.1007/s12325-021-01992-4 2.
 Maski K, Steinhart E, Williams D, et al. Listening to the patient voice in narcolepsy: diagnostic delay, disease burden, and treatment efficacy.
 J Clin Sleep Med.
 2017;13(3):419-425. doi:10.5664/jcsm.6494 3.
 Maski K, Trotti LM, Katagal S, et al. Treatment of central disorders of hypersomnolence: an American Academy of Sleep Medicine clinical practice guideline.
 J Clin Sleep Med.
 2021;17(9):1881-1893. doi:10.5664/jcsm.9328 4.
 Scammell TE.
 Narcolepsy.
 N Engl J Med.
 2015;373(27):2654-2662. doi:10.1056/NEJMra1500587 5.
 De Luca R, Nardone S, Grace KP, et al. Orexin neurons inhibit sleep to promote arousal.
 Nat Commun.
 2022;13(1):4163. doi:10.1038/s41467-022-31591-y 6.
 Mahoney CE, Cogswell A, Koralnik IJ, Scammell TE.
 The neurobiological basis of narcolepsy.
 Nat Rev Neurosci.
 2019;20(2):83-93. doi:10.1038/s41583-018-0097-x 7.
 Toor B, Ray LB, Pozzobon A, Fogel SM.
 Sleep, orexin and cognition.
 Front Neurol Neurosci.
 2021;45:38-51. doi:10.1159/000514960

-Having a visual cue of being able to see what I need to do so I can stay on track.
-I also take cold plunges and ice baths, cold water washing my face during the day to kind of help wake me up.
+CASEY: I'll take cold plunges and ice baths, cold water washing my face during the day.
 But if I feel a migraine coming on, that's usually my trigger and it tells me that I need to go take a nap.